 Every day, I get to practice the discipline of putting myself in someone else's shoes.

-Which means I’m constantly trading my worn-out Vans for a pair of leopard-print pumps or leather boat shoes or steel-toe ropers.
+Which means I’m constantly trading my worn-out Vans for a pair of leopard-print pumps or steel-toe ropers.

-All that slipping on and off has helped me realize you can’t actually do this job unless you’re willing to put aside your own preconceptions.
+All that slipping on and off has helped me understand that this job is a daily act of empathy.

-To seek first to understand.
-To pursue empathy relentlessly.
-To learn to embrace the unease and discomfort that comes from wandering the world barefoot.
+Seeking first to understand.
+Setting aside my own preconceptions.
+Learning to embrace the unease and discomfort that comes from wandering the world barefoot.

 And, yeah, that means getting a little bit weird from time to time.
-But that's what it takes if you want to deliver a message that actually sticks with people.
+But that's what it takes to deliver a message that actually sticks with people.

 Because, after all, most of us feel the same way about ads as we do about feet.